tgf101/chatapp/README.md

 # system requirements

-The chat app should allow real-time communication
+The chat app should allow real-time communication using firebase

-The app should be able to store their accounts (using sql)
+user authentication (login with email) should be able to store their accounts (using sql)

-This app should work on mobile devices
+This app should work for mobile devices

 # High-level functional specifications